sutta » sn » sn12 » Saṁyutta Nikāya 12.63

 Tamenaṁ dve balavanto purisā nānābāhāsu gahetvā taṁ aṅgārakāsuṁ upakaḍḍheyyuṁ.

-Then two strong men would grab them by the arms and drag them towards the pit of glowing coals.
+Two strong men would grab them by the arms and drag them towards the pit of glowing coals.

 Atha kho, bhikkhave, tassa purisassa ārakāvassa cetanā ārakā patthanā ārakā paṇidhi.